UB-CeDD/Merge_smiles/README.md

 #place the mol-files folder in this repository
 mkdir smiles
-python scripts/get_smiles.py #this will extract the mol file as a .smi file cat smiles/* > data/mol_smiles.smi #concatenate all SMILES into a single file
+python scripts/get_smiles.py #this will extract the mol file as a .smi file OR python3 scripts/get_smiles.py # for WSL and Ubuntu users cat smiles/* > data/mol_smiles.smi #concatenate all SMILES into a single file
 ```
 You should have a mol-files folder in the root of the repository with the files you want to process, and you will get a mol_smiles.smi file as output